Matthew Tommasini (b. 1978) is a composer whose work focuses on memory and is marked by an emotional clarity.

 HKUST Reading Session of Tell Me… with music director Alexander Liebreich and Munich Chamber Orchestra

-He is the recipient of the Charles Ives Scholarship from the American Academy of Arts and Letters, the ASCAP/CBDNA Frederick Fennell Prize, and grants from the ASCAP Foundation's Leonard Bernstein Fund and the American Music Center's Composer Assistance Program.
+A recipient of major national honors, including the Charles Ives Scholarship from the American Academy of Arts and Letters and the ASCAP/CBDNA Frederick Fennell Prize, Tommasini has been consistently recognized as a distinctive voice.
+Support from the ASCAP Foundation’s Leonard Bernstein Fund and New Music USA further underscores the impact of his work.

 Nina Bernstein at RTHK Radio 4 studios recording Remembering Leonard Bernstein